SirCocas/my-write-ups/CyberSecWeek2022/The Well of Chaos/readme.md

 First of all, in the first line, it almost looks like a flag could be there, but the letters are jumbled up - this means that this is probably a transposition cipher.

 The second character is a comma, and there are no capitalized letters, other than the ones that we think probably belong to the flag.
+So, the first letter is almost certainly internet slang.

 > t,bwhr e' esoryufa l:Cg FATUYd{0Hs440hNtnO1gM}n3